IMPLEMENTATION

-This guidance outlines the implementation of activities described in the City Action Plan, from policy interventions, to improving waste management capacity (collection, separation and recycling infrastructure), to multi-stakeholder processes and citizen engagement.
-Implementation toward specific targets, requires careful planning and monitoring and evaluation to assess impact.
-The implementation phase should also include a pilot project to trial solutions within a designated area, with a goal to reduce plastic pollution by 30% in the pilot area.
+This guidance outlines the implementation of activities described in the City Action Plan.
+From policy interventions, to improving waste management capacity (collection, separation and recycling infrastructure), to multi-stakeholder processes and citizen engagement, implementation toward specific targets requires careful planning and monitoring and evaluation to assess impact.

 No single policy is capable of ushering in a smooth transition, but a systematic approach that combines measures across the life-cycle of plastic and across all stakeholders in the city can lead to long-term success.